Welcoming and Serving

 We would like to welcome all families who are looking for opportunities for their loved one, professionals seeking services for the person they support, volunteers looking to help and passionate employees looking for the opportunity to change lives.
 Our hope is that we can provide you with the answers you need.
 Should you want to talk to us one on one, we invite you to call us at 716-883-8888.

-Our admissions department is located at 452 Delaware Avenue, Buffalo, New York 14202
+Our referrals department is located at 452 Delaware Avenue, Buffalo, New York 14202

 If you need further assistance, you can call the office at (716) 883-8002.
 FAX information to (716) 883-0783

-The Admissions Specialists at Community Services for Every1 will assist with gathering the needed documents and necessary testing for you to live your fullest life possible.
-Upon receiving the paperwork our Admissions Specialists will send the file to New York State OPWDD for eligibility determination.
+The Referral Specialists at Community Services for Every1 will assist with gathering the needed documents and necessary testing for you to live your fullest life possible.
+Upon receiving the paperwork our Referral Specialists will send the file to New York State OPWDD for eligibility determination.

 The following details are criteria required by New York State Office for People With Developmental Disabilities (OPWDD) The criteria must be met in order for New York State to approve eligibility for services.
 New York State OPWDD will review all records submitted to determine whether the applicant is eligible for services.